The

 bounded off the table and down across the terraced room, and leaped

-didn't continue on out into space, as my mind's eye pictured it
+Snidly didn't continue on out into space, as my mind's eye pictured it

 happening in the split second after he left the floor.
-Instead,
+Instead, he

 was

 a wall there, one which I simply couldn't see.
-I fished a
+I fished a flashlight

-for Snidly to dig his claws into it!
+dig his claws into it!

 I was about to ask Snidly for a